dsainz3/gate-hub/docs/how-to/lighting/govee-lighting-stack.md

 The refreshed `dashboards/kiosk-dashboard.yaml` relies entirely on stock Lovelace cards so it works out of the box on a clean Home Assistant install.
 Each view now uses a three-column layout:

-1. **Snapshot** – left column provides sanitation, agenda, and quick tiles; the middle column hosts an “Overrides & Testing” stack with manual holiday/Huskers toggles plus a status entities card; the right column mirrors automation diagnostics.
+1. **Snapshot** – left column provides sanitation, agenda, and quick tiles; the middle column hosts an “Overrides & Testing” stack with manual holiday/Football Team toggles plus a status entities card; the right column mirrors automation diagnostics.
 2. **Control** – grouped light and switch controls rendered with `tile` cards.
 3. **Humidor** – gauges, history charts, and control tiles for the cigar cabinet.